-A lovely naturally-dyed wool is now available from France.
+A lovely, naturally-dyed wool is now available from France.
 A crewel weight wool

 Renaissance Wool (

-Twenty-five of the colors are in the Elizabethan Range, a set of colors dyed with the dyes
+Twenty-five of them are in the Elizabethan Range, a set of colors dyed with the dyes and mordants available in the Sixteenth Century.

-On their website, they have several 12 packs of colors which work together.
-There are also
+On their website, they have several 12 packs of colors that work together.
+There is also a different color set of naturally-dyed embroidery floss (listed as mouline) and packs with instrutions for projects.
+New textile packs are added regularly.

 About Janet M Perry